 - Meditate for five minutes.
 There are some fantastic guided meditations that are free on the insight timer.
 There is one I like on gratitude practice that is five minutes long.
 You can find it on the app here or on YouTube here.

-- Spend five minutes exercising.
-You can do anything you want here as long as you’re moving the entire time.
+- Do a 5 minute exercise session.
+You can do anything that makes sense for your health and available space as long as you’re moving the entire time.
 For me, this looks like shadow boxing with egg weights, combined with burpees.

 That’s the routine I’ve been following for the past few weeks and I love it.
 Give yourself 30 days to decide if it is right for you.
 I hope you’ll feel differently about yourself, and that it will open you up to other aspects of personal development.